log4cplus/log4cplus/README.md

 Unix--like platforms.

 On Windows, the primary build system is Visual Studio 2010 solution and projects (`msvc10/log4cplus.sln`).
+This solution and associated project files should update just fine to Visual Studio 2012 out of the box.
+See also `scripts/msvc10_to_msvc11.cmd` and `scripts/msvc10_to_msvc12.cmd` helper scripts that create `msvc11/log4cplus.sln` and `msvc12/log4cplus.sln` respectively when invoked on `msvc10/log4cplus.sln` from source root directory.

 MinGW is supported by autotools based build system.
 CMake build system is supported as well and it should be used to compile [log4cplus] with older versions of Visual Studio or with less common compiler suites (e.g., Embarcadero, Code::Blocks, etc.).

 Cygwin/MinGW